JonathanAMichaels/PixelProcessingPipeline/README.md

 #### Final Usage Steps
 The first time you process an experiment, call

-    python pipeline.py -f /path_to_experiment_folder
+    python pipeline.py -f "/path/to/sessionYYYYMMDD"

 This will generate a config.yaml file in that directory with all the relevant parameters for that experiment generated automatically.
 Open that file with any text editor and add any session specific information to the Session parameter section.
 For example, if you collected Myomatrix data you must specify which channels belong to which electrode and which channel contains the sync information, since this information cannot be generated automatically.

+For post processing of a previously saved myomatrix sort, call below with the corresponding datestring

+    python pipeline.py -f "/path/to/sessionYYYYMMDD" -d YYYYMMDD_HHMMSS -myo_post

 Editing the main configuration file can be done by running the command below:

-    python pipeline.py -f /path_to_experiment_folder -config
+    python pipeline.py -f "/path/to/sessionYYYYMMDD" -config

+To edit the configuration file for the processing Myomatrix data, run

+    python pipeline.py -f "/path/to/sessionYYYYMMDD" -myo_config

+To edit the configuration file for the processing Neuropixel data, run

+    python pipeline.py -f "/path/to/sessionYYYYMMDD" -neuro_config

 If the config.yaml is correct, you can run the pipeline with all steps, for example

-    python pipeline.py -f /path_to_experiment_folder -full
+    python pipeline.py -f "/path/to/sessionYYYYMMDD" -full

-Alternatively, you can call any combination of
+Alternatively, you can call any combination of:

     -config
     -registration